krtfesm/Chicago-Crimes/README.md

 #### *Analysis of Chicago crime data in 2023 using Python and R.*
 &nbsp;
 ### *Dataset*
-Data was acquired from https://data.cityofchicago.org/Public-Safety/Crimes-2023/xguy-4ndq (on 7/19/2023).
+Data was acquired from https://data.cityofchicago.org/Public-Safety/Crimes-2023/xguy-4ndq (on 7/19/2023 for first two sections, on 8/7/2023 for the time series section).

-The "EDA" and "Geographical Vizualization" sections were created using data from 2023.
+The "EDA" and "Geographical Vizualization" sections were created using data from 2023 (1/1/2023 to 7/18/2023).

 The time series was computed after transforming the dataset to only include crime counts per day.
+Data from this portion began on 1/1/2001 and ended on 7/31/2023.

 &nbsp;